 Vairocana Thangka Painting

-This Vairochana or Vairocana Thangka painting is handmade in Nepal by a Lama artist.
+This Vairochana or Vairocana Thangka is handmade in Nepal by a Lama artist.
 It can be brocaded as per your wish.
 It is a perfect decorative wall art for your shrine and home.
 It is made in a Tibetan Style or tradition.
 Free shipping! on bulk order.
 Contact us Now.

 Technical Description of Vairocana Thangka Painting is as follows.